coala/documentation/Developers/External_Bears.rst

 1. Create a new directory and make it your current working directory.
 2. Run ``coala-bears-create`` as mentioned above in order to create the wrapper for our ``C++`` bear.
-Answer the first question with a path to your created directory (since it should be the current one you can go with the default value and just hit ``Enter``).
+Answer the first question with a path to your created directory (since it should be the current one you can choose the default value and just hit ``Enter``).
 3. The most important questions are the ones regarding the executable name and the bear name.
 Use ``coalaCheckBear`` for the bear name and